Balluff/docker-json-editor/readme.md

 When the directory is created you have to create a new file named `Dockerfile`.

-You can do this with `touch Dockerfile` or in the explorer.

 ### Dockerfile content

 You have to open the dockerfile with an editor.
 It is recommend to use VS Code.